jessesquires/jessesquires.com/_posts/2021-03-26-a-better-approach-to-writing-a-userdefaults-property-wrapper.md

 This further validates omitting observers.
 If the data that you store in `UserDefaults` is queried often, but only modified occasionally, then you don't have much to observe.
 In most use cases, users will visit a settings view on iOS or preferences panel on macOS, configure some options, and rarely return to modify them again.
 In my experience, most preferences do not need to be observed in realtime, but instead will be queried upon their next use.
 Of course, responding to changes for *some* preferences in realtime may be necessary (for example, if they modify your app's appearance).
 Again, I think it's more appropriate to handle on a case-by-case basis, or build a component outside of this library for observation.

-Another issue is that these libraries support `Codable` and `NSCoding` types, which I think is a bad thing to encourage. `UserDefaults` is not intended to store large `data` blobs.
+Another issue is that these libraries support `Codable` and `NSCoding` types, which I think is a bad thing to encourage. `UserDefaults` is not intended to store large data blobs.
 You should be using a proper database, or simply writing these `Codable` and `NSCoding` types to disk.

 Again, from [*NSUserDefaults in Practice*](http://dscoder.com/defaults.html):

 > Only types that can be stored in plists can be stored in `NSUserDefaults`.
 If you want to store arbitrary objects, you'll need to use `NSKeyedArchiver` or similar to make an `NSData` from them first.
 Often this means you're trying to store something other than user settings...

-Finally, there Guillermo Muntaner's [Burritos](https://github.com/guillermomuntaner/Burritos) library, which is collection of many different property wrappers.
+Finally, there is Guillermo Muntaner's [Burritos](https://github.com/guillermomuntaner/Burritos) library, which is collection of many different property wrappers.
 It is by far [the simplest implementation](https://github.com/guillermomuntaner/Burritos/blob/master/Sources/UserDefault/UserDefault.swift), which I appreciate.
 Still, it does not handle default and optional values how I would like.
 And overall, this project feels more like a showcase of examples.

 ### A new library: Foil